GuicoRM/Final-Project-DE2/README.md

 - 3.1 **Counter password < 5" AND correct password**

-If the user enters correct password in a period less than 5 seconds since he/she entered first digit, door will be open (relay), green LED will be on, speaker will play simple buzz and there will display identification message on LCD screen for 5 seconds:
+If the user enters correct password in a period less than 5 seconds since he/she entered first digit, door will be open (relay), green LED will be on, speaker will play simple buzz and welcome message on LCD screen for 5 seconds will be displayed forthe corresponding password:

 ![Captura](https://user-images.githubusercontent.com/71753644/102140972-622f9480-3e60-11eb-9ef1-32ad64f6852f.PNG)

 - 3.2 **Counter password > 5" OR wrong password**

-If the user enters wrong password or he/she spent more than 5 seconds since first digit was introduced, door will remain closed (relay), red LED will be on, speaker will be mute and there will display warning message on LCD screen for 5 seconds:
+If the user enters wrong password or he/she spent more than 5 seconds since first digit was pressed, the door will remain closed (relay), red LED will be on, speaker will be mute and warning message on LCD screen for 5 seconds will be displayed:

 If counter password > 5 seconds: